TH3PL4Y3R1/n_back/README.md

 This folder contains a self-contained Python virtual environment and a complete N-back task built with PsychoPy.

+## Requirements

+- Operating systems: Linux, macOS, or Windows.
+- Python: 3.10.x (required by PsychoPy).
+- PsychoPy: 2025.1.1 (pinned in requirements.txt).
+- Optional for markers (installed by default here):
+  - pylsl (for LSL markers)
+  - pyserial (for serial trigger devices)

 ## Setup

 - Create/refresh the virtual environment (optional if `.venv` already exists):